 Name it correctly

-The name is super important in this case since we can forward any email.
+The name is super important since we can forward any email.
 Indicate why the email is being forwarded, even if you go into details in the comments.
-Always build the name so that other people can understand what you are using without the need to open the action and check the details.
+Always build the name so that other people can understand what you are using without opening the action and checking the details.

 Always add a comment.